eoscostarica/lifebank/README.md

 - expiration

 ### Mint new compatible tokens
- - Tokes must only be issued by clinics
+ - Tokens will only be issued by clinics
  - Tokens can only be issued for the same user once every 3 months.

+Note*  What happens after 3 months?
+Do tokens automatically fall out of supply or do they just become non-transferrable?

 #### Blood Demand Level

+Each clinic will update their status to one of the below demand levels.
+This indicates the amount of tokens they are willing to mint at a particular location and time.

  - **Green** 1 token is issued to each doner
  - **Yellow** 2 tokens issued to each doner
  - **Red**  3 tokens issued to each doner

-### Max yearly supply of tokens per clinic to avoid abuse of bloood demand level.
+### Max yearly supply of tokens per clinic to avoid abuse of blood demand level.

 (should be a constant somewhere in the code)